massar/sixxsd/README.md

 If one wants to create a VPN-alike service, we heavily suggest looking at [Wireguard](https://www.wireguard.com/) and/or OpenVPN instead as these provide secure (read: cryptography involved) tunnels which disallow snooping along.
 All protocols implemented by sixxsd are insecure: no cryptography involved.

+See also above the historic notice.

 ## Security

 As one will notice, no TLS or even SSL is included in this code, the SixXS PoPs where reconfigured over SSH tunneled TCP connections.

 Any current modern tunneling solution will use proper cryptography, hence, please look at Wireguard.

+* proto-41, heartbeat and AYIYA are all cleartext
+* The heartbeat protocol uses good old MD5
+* The AYIYA protocol uses good old SHA-1

+All of these do not make a secure system.

+## Monitoring

+The [check_sixxsd.py](misc/check_sixxsd.py) script was used for monitoring sixxsd instances.

+This was quite useful, as we monitored active tunnels, if they dropped below a certain level we would know that something was wrong on our side.
+Figuring out then what, was the fun exercise.

 ## License